 Workplace Violence

-Apr 8: Bill 104, the Disclosure to Protect Against Intimate Partner Violence Act, has been reported out of Committee.
-The Act enables people who are at potential risk of domestic violence to obtain personal information about their intimate partner to protect their own safety, such as whether the partner has a history of domestic violence.
+May 29: Royal Assent for Bill 104, the Disclosure to Protect Against Intimate Partner Violence Act, which enables persons who are at potential risk of domestic violence to obtain personal information about their intimate partner to protect their own safety, such as whether the partner has a history of domestic violence.
+The Bill hasn’t yet been proclaimed effective.

 Action Point: Domestic and sexual violence becomes an OHS issue and liability risk for employers when it happens at the victim’s workplace.
 Find out how to protect your employees from the risk of workplace domestic violence.